fandresenaG/AppliedML/README.md

 # ALS_training.py:
-##### For this code we need 25Millions Movielens dataset which can be find at https://grouplens.org/datasets/movielens/25m/
+## For this code we can use 25Millions Movielens dataset which can be find at https://grouplens.org/datasets/movielens/25m/ or other datasets, it depends on the goal.

 Recommendation System Training Using Matrix Factorization